k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/04_built_in_fabric_ws.md

 **POST** `/api/fabric-commands`

-Run fabric command or a set of fabric commands.
+Run either a fabric command or a set of fabric commands.

 **Examples:**